Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Reality may be different than this scenario.
 A parent may send kids to an inexpensive private school when they are young or private school for their high school years only.
 An investor might not have kids at all or might have three, four, or more children.
 Annual costs may be higher or lower than $9,500.

 To get an idea of how private school tuition might affect finances on a long-term basis given your personal scenario, make adjustments to the spreadsheet.
 Consider projecting the future value of private school tuition payments in terms of either college savings (with a time horizon of one to 13 years) or retirement savings (with a much longer time horizon).
-Download the Opportunity Cost of School Tuition and customize for your own situation.
+Download the Opportunity Cost of School Tuition and customize it for your own situation.

 Some parents may feel that paying more now for a private school could mean a better future for their children.
 Perhaps the right environment could allow a child to blossom academically or excel athletically, and possibly win a college scholarship — saving money in the long term.
 But running the numbers may bring a fresh perspective to the private school vs. public school decision.